ankraft/ACME-oneM2M-CSE/docs/Running.md

 You can start the CSE by simply running it from a command line:

-	python3 acme.py
+	python3 acme

-In this case the configuration file *acme.ini* must be in the same directory.
+In this case the [configuration file](Configuration.md) *acme.ini*, if it should be used, must be in the same directory.

 In additions, you can provide additional command line arguments that will override the respective settings from the configuration file: